 Incorporated in 1888, the City of Oceanside is the second oldest municipality in San Diego County.
 Over the past 128 years, the City has experienced enormous change, growing to encompass 42 square miles and a diverse population of more than 175,000 residents.
 There is no question the City will continue to experience change in the years ahead, but what can be done to manage this change and proactively shape the City’s future?
 One of the most important means of anticipating and guiding change at the local level is the General Plan and the process of updating it.
 For the first time in more than 40 years, the City of Oceanside is undertaking a General Plan Update (GPU), and we encourage residents and other stakeholders to participate in this important process.
 Together, we can create a positive, inclusive, and attainable vision of the City’s future that confronts challenges, reveals opportunities, aligns priorities, and encourages sound and consistent decision-making.

 In recent years, the City of Oceanside has made substantial progress in diversifying the local economy, enhancing the City’s visual quality, improving energy efficiency, and reducing solid waste.
-This first phase of the GPU seeks to build upon this progress and leverage the City’s existing assets to improve the City’s economic and environmental sustainability.
 To highlight the forward progress the City has made in recent years and emphasize the importance of building on the City’s existing assets, the GPU has adopted the tagline Onward Oceanside.
 Integrated with an image of the City’s iconic wooden pier, this tagline will serve to brand the GPU and remind stakeholders that the City already has much to be proud of.
 All outreach materials and deliverables will include the Onward Oceanside logo and tagline.